gradealabs/proxy-store/README.md

 The following example shows how to read `items` from a memory-backed store, and how to modify `items`.

-When `items` is modified in the store, any component wrapped with `withMemoryStorage` will attempt to update (given constraints set out in `shouldComponentUpdate`).
+When `items` is modified in the store, any component wrapped with `withMemoryStore` will attempt to update (given constraints set out in `shouldComponentUpdate`).

     import React from 'react'
-    import { withMemoryStorage } from 'proxy-store'
+    import { withMemoryStore } from 'proxy-store'

     class Widget extends React.PureComponent {
       render () {